Jerusalem Review of Legal Studies (2010) 1 35-47

 Date of Authorship for this Version

 Yaffe, Gideon, "Book Review: Harmfulness, Wrongfulness, Lesser Evils and Risk-Creation: A Comment on Douglas Husak’s Overcriminalization" (2010).
 Faculty Scholarship Series.
-Paper 3736.
+3736.